Utami Hayashishita: Queen's Quest leadership (2022–2024)

 On May 15, 2022, a five-way match between Hayashishita, Lady C, AZM, Saya Kamitani and Hina took place to determine the new leader of Queen's Quest, to end a nearly six month period without an elected leader.
 Hayashishita won the match, therefore becoming the fourth leader of Queen's Quest.
 At Fight in the Top on June 26, Hayashishita, AZM and Saya Kamitani lost to Stars (Mayu Iwatani, Koguma and Hazuki) in one of Stardom's first ever steel cage matches.
 At Stardom in Showcase vol.2 on September 25, 2022, Hayashishita teamed up with Lady C and Syuri as the Rossy Ogawa Bodyguard Army in a losing effort against Grim Reaper Army (Yuu, Nanae Takahashi and Yuna Manase).

 At Mid Summer Champions 2023 on July 2, 2023, Hayashishita announced that she would be taking a break from her Queen's Quest leadership duties to go on an excursion in the United States in order to reevaluate herself.
 Hayashishita returned on the first night of the 2023 5 Star Grand Prix on July 23.
 In September, Hayashishita suffered a cervical hernia, which caused her to withdraw from the 5Star Grand Prix and go on a hiatus.
-Hayashishita gained weight and made her return on November 28 alongside her AphrOditE teammate, Saya Kamitani, who had also been out due to an injury.
+Hayashishita made her return on November 28 alongside her AphrOditE teammate, Saya Kamitani, who had also been out due to an injury.
 At Nagoya Big Winter on December 2, AphrOditE won the vacant Goddesses of Stardom Championship by defeating Divine Kingdom.

 On March 21, 2024, Stardom announced that Hayashishita, Giulia, Mai Sakurai, MIRAI and Yuzuki would be leaving the promotion once their contracts expire on March 31, 2024.
 On March 30, AphroditE lost the Goddesses of Stardom Championship to Crazy Star.